ramonsolis11/RamonSolis11/README.md

 🌍 I'm based in Tegucigalpa, Honduras.

-💻 I have experience in programming in the following languages: JavaScript, Python, HTML/CSS, Java, and PHP.
+💻 I have experience in programming in the following languages: JavaScript, React, HTML/CSS, Java, and PHP.

 📖 I'm currently learning Data Analyst Jr.